andreyvit/yoursway-magic-ecabu/doc/README-highlevel.txt

 A unit of uploading and downloading.
 A pack is a zip file containing several other files, with each file named after SHA1 hash of its content.

 A pack thus does *not* associate any specific file name or path with the files it carries.
-A pack alone cannot be used to reconstruct a file system structure of the application.
+A pack alone cannot be used to reconstruct a file system structure of the suite.
 The only thing a pack does is carrying the actual file content.

 Each component version has a version definition file that specifies a way to reconstruct the file system tree from the data inside one or more packs:
 	b143427e1d89442420f28cc339dc63dd864fa4cc myapp.exe